 Experience the thrill of a lifetime at this year’s Running of the Bulls (San Fermin in Nueva Orleans) festival, a unique spin on the traditional event that takes place in Pamplona, Spain.
 We think it’s safe to say New Orleans’ version is a lot less dangerous — and maybe even more fun!

-On the weekend of July 12-14, the runners and the “bulls” will come from all over to partake in this exciting festival that involves runners who wear all white with the exception of a red piece of cloth, running from the bulls, who are actually the Big Easy Rollergirls with wiffle ball bats.
+On the weekend of July 14-16, 2023, the runners and the “bulls” will come from all over to partake in this exciting festival that involves runners who wear all white with the exception of a red piece of cloth, running from the bulls, who are actually the Big Easy Rollergirls with wiffle ball bats.

-On the day of the run, Saturday, July 13, the fun starts as early as 6:30 a.m., centering around the Sugar Mill (1021 Convention Center Blvd.).
+On the day of the run, Saturday, July 15, 2023, the fun starts as early as 6:30 a.m., centering around the Sugar Mill (1021 Convention Center Blvd.).
 Live music, sangria and food trucks will help get the party started, and, after the Procession of San Fermin (Pamplona’s patron saint) and the Invocation, the run begins at 8 a.m. sharp.

 Running of the Bulls is not just meant for the runners and the bulls to enjoy — spectators are more than welcome to this public event.
 And there will be plenty to see, as the bulls will be chasing after the slowest runners first, whacking them with wiffle ball bats.
 (This part is similar to the traditional Spanish festival, minus the actual goring from the live bulls.)

 Don’t miss your chance to participate in a unique New Orleans experience!
-Grab your festival tickets today, and reserve your spot at the Place D’Armes Hotel, conveniently located in the New Orleans French Quarter.
+Grab your festival tickets today, and reserve your spot at the Place d’Armes Hotel, conveniently located in the New Orleans French Quarter.